The Most Popular Riders To Include On A DI Policy?

 The Future Increase Option (FIO) rider is the third most popular option clients chose on their disability policies.
 This rider allows a client the opportunity to purchase additional coverage each year on the policy’s anniversary, up to and including age 55, with no medical insurability requirement.
 For example, a client who purchases $5000 of monthly benefit today with $5000 of FIO, has guaranteed their potential to exercise the increase option for a total of $10,000 per month of coverage regardless of changes in health.
 They have to document an income that qualifies them for this increased benefit, but they no longer have to worry about changes in health preventing them from increasing their disability protection.

 Buying an IDI policy is an important aspect of financial planning.
 It’s important to not only get the right amount of coverage, but also to get the right optional riders that add value to the policy, and that meet your needs today and tomorrow.

-** This benefit is not necessarily protection against increases in the cost of living.
+2. This optional rider does not necessarily protect against an increase in the cost of living.